 Could food costs be killing your profit margins?
 Find out now with our free Food Cost Calculator.

 How to Improve Your Restaurant’s Profit Margin

 The biggest profit killers in the restaurant industry are CoGS, labor, and overhead.
-And while there’s no way of avoiding these costs altogether, there are creative ways to reign them in.
-The are two main ways to widen your profit margins are increasing sales and decreasing costs.
+And while there’s no way of avoiding these costs altogether, there are creative ways to rein them in.
+The two main ways to widen your profit margins are increasing sales and decreasing costs.